facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 2. Configure the component so that **Codegen** can create the shared code and it can be added as a dependency for an app.
 3. Write the required native code.

 Once these steps are done, the component is ready to be consumed by an app.
-The guide shows how to add it to an app, leverage _autolinking_, and how to reference it from the JavaScript code.
+The guide shows how to add it to an app by leveraging _autolinking_, and how to reference it from the JavaScript code.

 ## 1. Folder Setup